-Rajasthan is the largest state in India and in Hindi translates to “Land of Kings.”
+Rajasthan translates to “Land of Kings.”
 Jaipur is the capital with 2.2 million people and a good place to start.
+Rajasthan tourist places are vintage.
+If you want a piece of history, then Rajasthan tourist places is your gateway.

 Once there you can begin your exploration in the Pink City, an old market place in the center of town where you can visit the Sheesh Mahal (Lahore Fort or Hall of Mirrors).
 Afterward walk the streets and shop till your heart’s content.
 From trinkets to handmade shoes, clothing and jewelry, you’ll find it in t he Pink City of Jaipur.
 The territory is also known for its textiles and you can find beautiful handmade sheets, rugs and more.